Optimizing Variational Quantum Algorithms with qBang: Efficiently Interweaving Metric and Momentum to Navigate Flat Energy Landscapes: Theory

 VQAs are a collection of practically applicable algorithms that harness the computational capabilities of programmable quantum devices~\cite{Cerezo2021Variationalquantumalgorithms, Peruzzo2014, Yuan2019Theoryvariationalquantum}.
 These algorithms are well suited for the hardware constraints imposed by the current generation of quantum computers, namely short coherence times, noisy operations, and the limited number of qubits~\cite{Preskill2018QuantumcomputingNISQ}.
 These near-term algorithms have been proposed for a wide range of applications, including quantum chemistry~\cite{Tilly2022VariationalQuantumEigensolver}, classical optimization~\cite{Bharti2022Noisyintermediatescalequantum} and machine learning~\cite{Cerezo2021Variationalquantumalgorithms, Havlicek2019Supervisedlearningquantumenhanced}.

 VQAs are composed of three key elements, which are represented in \figref{fig:vqa_algorithm}.
 The first component is the objective/cost function to be minimized.
-In our work, the cost function is expressed as the expectation value of the Hamiltonian, $\mathcal{L}(\boldsymbol{\theta}) = \bra{\psi(\boldsymbol{\theta})} \hat H \ket{\psi(\boldsymbol{\theta})}$, and provides information about the energy of the ground state of the Hamiltonian $\hat H$.
+In our work, the cost function is expressed as the expectation value of the Hamiltonian,

+and provides information about the energy of the ground state of the Hamiltonian $\hat H$.
 Depending on the complexity of the Hamiltonian, different Pauli strings have to be measured to get an accurate estimate of the energy.
 The state $\ket{\psi(\boldsymbol{\theta})}$ is represented by a parametrized quantum circuit, and the optimizable parameters of the circuit are denoted as $\boldsymbol{\theta}=(\theta_1,\theta_2,\ldots,\theta_{n_\theta})^\top$.
 These parameters commonly represent the angles of unitary rotation operators.
 The Hamiltonian is composed of quantum operators that encode information about a chemical or classical system, such as a molecule or an optimization problem.
 The second component is the problem-specific circuit ansatz, $\ket{\psi(\boldsymbol{\theta})}$.
 These ansätze are tailored to the specific problem, and numerous works focus on finding optimal PQCs~\cite{Kandala2017HardwareefficientVariationalQuantum, Farhi2014QuantumApproximateOptimization, Sim2019}.
 A shared aspect is the use of only unitary operations, a limitation that will become relevant in the subsequent sections.
 The final component is the classical optimizer, which is used to find parameters that minimize the objective function~\cite{Bharti2022Noisyintermediatescalequantum, Wierichs2022Generalparametershiftrules, Koczor2022Quantumnaturalgradient, Stokes2020QuantumNaturalGradient}.